cthist2/CSC_4330/FitTigerLife_ProjectManagementDocument.md

 ###### ~Thomas Chang: Co-Head Developer, Technical Architect, Secondary Tester, System  Administrator
+Contribution:
+I worked with Spencer on writing the code for the project.
+My main focus was refactoring the code to minimize the number of lines.
+I also put together a very simple graphing library that we used in the project and wrote the logic for transforming the data stored in our files into data that could be graphed.
+I cleaned up a lot of the UI after the first draft was finalized but did not do any design for it.
+In total, I wrote 4478 lines for the project but I also removed 3604 lines according to GitHub.
+<br><br>
+Meetings Missed:
+I missed one meeting on 11/16 for discussing the SRS document because I had a test the next day.
+Because I missed the meeting, I put together a basic markdown document that would later be used by the technical writers as a template for the actual document.

 ###### ~Cort Fitzpatrick: Lead Graphics Design Specialist, Co-Head User Interface Designer, Secondary Tester